 His playing career ended through injury when he was only 22 and he joined United’s training staff.
-McGuinness was involved in the preparation of several England teams, including the 1966 World Cup squad, and on 9 April 1969 it was announced that he was being appointed United’s chief coach in readiness for Busby’s retirement at the end of the season.
+McGuinness was involved in the preparation of several England teams; including the 1966 World Cup squad.
+On 9 April 1969 it was announced that he was being appointed United’s chief coach; in readiness for Busby’s retirement at the end of the season.

-Wilf later managed the Greek club, Aris Salonika, and then York City.
-In 1986, McGuinness was on the coaching staff at Bury and is now much sought after for his wit as an after-dinner speaker and football commentator.
-He often regales his audiences with stories of players like George Best and Bobby Charlton as well as the many characters he has come across in the business of football.
+Wilf McGuinness later managed the Greek club, Aris Salonika, and then York City.
+In 1986, McGuinness was on the coaching staff at Bury; and is now much sought after for his wit as an after dinner speaker and football commentator.
+He often regales his audiences with stories of players like George Best and Bobby Charlton; as well as the many characters he has come across in the business of football.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.